Engaging with Stakeholders

 What did they tell us?

-• To be an active part of the community through supporting local charities and community groups.
+They want us to be an active part of the community through supporting local charities, sports clubs and community groups.

 How do we measure the effectiveness of our engagement?

-• Reports from the Group Director of Policy and External Affairs.
+Reports from the Group Director of Strategic Partnerships and External Affairs.

 Outcomes and effects on Board decisions